SIC-POVMs from Stark units: Prime dimensions n^2+3: The geometric dimension and Pell's equation in

 By Dirichlet's unit theorem, $\ZZ^\times_K$ is isomorphic as an abelian group to $\{ \pm 1 \} \times u^\ZZ$ for some unit $u$.
 The four possible choices of generator for the infinite part are $\{ \pm u , \frac{\pm1}{u} \}$, any one of which may be chosen to be `the' \emph{fundamental unit} of $\ZZ_K$ (or of $K$).
 Throughout this paper we let $u_K \in {\ZZ^\times_K}$ denote the unique choice which is $>1$ under $\jj$.
 Notice that \emph{in the particular embedding} $\jj$, this gives an ordering of the fundamental units: $-u_K < -1 < -\frac{1}{u_K} < 0 < \frac{1}{u_K} < 1 < u_K; $ and that in any event, $\tau$ swaps $u_K$ with $(\norm{K}{\QQ}{u_K}) / u_K$, which in all of the cases in this paper will be $-1/u_K$ (see Lemma~\ref{nm1} below).

 Before getting into the technical details, let us give a brief description of what is proven in the next few sections leading up to Theorem~\ref{skyxi}.
-Because of Conjecture~\ref{conj3} we are interested in square-roots of Stark units.
-If the standard conjectural properties of Stark units hold (which our computations indeed verify), we know that the Stark units lie in a certain abelian Galois extension of $K$ and that their square-roots will lie in a further quadratic extension of that which is still abelian over $K$.
-It is important for the construction to know that this extension is always the one obtained by adjoining a particular square-root $\xea=\sqrt{x_0}$, our geometric scaling factor.
+Because of Conjecture~\ref{conj3} we are interested in square roots of Stark units.
+If the standard conjectural properties of Stark units hold (which our computations indeed verify, see Section~\ref{hypotheses}, Hypothesis~\ref{sqaw}), we know that the Stark units lie in a certain abelian Galois extension of $K$ and that their square roots will lie in a further quadratic extension of that which is still abelian over $K$.
+It is important for the construction to know that this extension is always the one obtained by adjoining a particular square root $\xea=\sqrt{x_0}$, our geometric scaling factor.
 We demonstrate this by showing that the restricted nature of the ramification above primes over $2$ forces the quadratic extension to be the composite with a unique quadratic extension of $K$.
 The restriction can be expressed either in terms of discriminants or conductors, the two giving essentially equivalent information for ramified quadratic extensions at primes over $2$.
 We choose to talk primarily in terms of conductors since this fits naturally into the class field setting.